david-park-04/portfolio/content/Life/Productivity/Avoiding Distractions.md

 #  Keeping on Track
 - [[Time Management]]
 - Identify with who you want to be
-- Find habits to replace your distractions (reading, exercising)
+- Find habits to replace your distractions (reading, exercising, etc.)
 - Understand the privilege in being able to work